 Barry Black is emblematic of the gutter aspects of the Ku Klux Klan thanks to his lengthy criminal history.
 He became a minor white supremacist celebrity after he was arrested in 1998 for burning a cross on private land with the permission of the landowner.

 A former Klan state leader and long-time white supremacist, Don Black is best known for creating Stormfront.org, the first major Internet hate site.
-While the site remains popular in racist circles, Black came under criticism in 2008 from other white supremacists for toning down its offensive content.
+While the site remains popular in racist circles today, Black came under criticism in 2008 from other white supremacists for toning down its offensive content and for the claimed renunciation of racism made by his wife, Chloe Black, to a reporter.

 Michael Boldin is the founder and executive director of the Tenth Amendment Center (TAC), an organization that favors “nullification” of federal laws it considers unconstitutional.
 Founded in 2007, the TAC is based on an expansive reading of the Tenth Amendment, which says that those “powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”